Vincit/objection.js/doc/includes/API.md

 console.log('movie 50 is no longer related to person 123 through `movies` relation');
 ```

-Removes a connection between two models.
+Remove (detach) a connection between two rows.

-Doesn't delete the models.
+Doesn't delete the rows.
 Only removes the connection.
 For ManyToMany relations this
 deletes the join row from the join table.
 For other relation types this sets the
 join columns to null.